abed-hami/Social-Media-Network-FCS-Project./README.md

 Graph visisualiztion is also one of the key features of the project, with it you can visualize teh users their connections and weight of each connection.

 With a comprehensive CLI and GUI users of the project can easily navigate through it and use its features.

+Technologies:
+1-Python
+2-NetworkX (for vsualization)
+3-TKinter (for GUI)